 About Us

 Since our marriage in 1996, we have cultivated a contemplative lifestyle in our home on a secluded mountain slope here in North Carolina.
-We co-author a quarterly newsletter, Raven’s Bread, Food for Those in Solitude which reaches over 1200 readers around the world.
+We co-author a quarterly newsletter, Raven’s Bread, Food for Those in Solitude which reaches over 1500 readers around the world.
 We also offer books, as well as hard-to-find Resources about hermit life.
-We mentor individuals seeking a solitary life and offer retreats.
-Our life is shared (and enriched) by our four-legged companions, Puff & Boo (feline persons).
+We mentor individuals seeking a solitary life and offer spiritual companioning.
+Our life is shared (and enriched) by our four-legged companions, Boo (a feline persons)and Bryce (a canine person).
 Note!
 These two mentor us and keep us balanced!

 Hello All from Still Wood!